Coronavirus retail trends are here to stay: how can AI help?By Tom Summerfield on October 22, 2020

 77% of people now do at least some of their grocery shopping online, compared to 61% a year ago.

 As more shoppers turn towards online grocery shopping, the leading supermarket chains have been placed under increasing pressure to fulfill demand.
 The big players are, naturally, hoovering up the majority of this new online demand, and although this means bigger revenue it also means bigger costs.
 AI presents these businesses with a significant opportunity to optimize their digital channels and supply options.
-Both Customer AI and Demand AI are relevant for this point, too.
+Both Customer Intelligence and Demand Intelligence are relevant for this point, too.

 Use AI to win with the metrics that matter: increase EBITDA by optimizing channel mix, efficiently power new customer acquisition, turn one-time users into repeat online customers, optimize stock allocation by channel and increase average basket values.